-- As much as possible, please keep doors open and lights turned on in the rooms I have to appointment.
+- As much as possible, please keep lights turned on in the rooms I have to use for the appointment.

 - Reschedule if you are feeling ill, exhibiting any symptoms (cough, fever, shortness of breath), recently attended a large gathering, may have been exposed to COVID-19, or have recently traveled to an area with a high infection rate.